Black Friday 2019: The best TV deals you can get right now

-Thanksgiving is behind us and Black Friday is here!
-The sales are already in full swing with the usual doorbuster deals on cheap TVs.
-But this year, there are also some incredible savings on TVs that are genuinely really good!
-We've pulled together a bunch our favorite deals from LG, Vizio, TCL, Sony, and Samsung from Amazon, Target, Best Buy, Costco and Walmart.
-All of the offers are available now or coming tomorrow.
+Black Friday is virtually synonymous with TV sales, and so far, 2019 is no exception.
+We've found the usual array of doorbuster deals on cheap TVs, but we've also discovered some incredible savings on TVs that are genuinely impressive.
+We've pulled together a bunch of our favorite deals from LG, Vizio, TCL, Sony and Samsung on sale at Amazon, Target, Best Buy, Costco and Walmart, and trust us, there are some amazing deals in the list.

-Almost everything in our list we've reviewed, and if we haven't, we'll tell you as much as we can.
+Almost everything in on this page is a TV that we've reviewed, and if we haven't, we'll tell you as much as we can.

 We'll keep this page up to date with the best offers this Black Friday, Cyber Monday and through the holidays, so bookmark it and keep checking back.